mrspaceman/my-blog-pages/_posts/2024-03-261-fixing-my-ender-5-s1.md

 so with the hotend screwed on to the printer and the heater and thermistor connected to the LPCBBOH it was time for the fan.

-Ah, the new fan didnt come with a connector on the end of the wires, so I had to snip the old fan's connector off and solder it on to the new fan. bingo, ready to rock and roll.
+Ah, the new fan didn't come with a connector on the end of the wires, so I had to snip the old fan's connector off and solder it on to the new fan. bingo, ready to rock and roll.

 so, with the old connector on new fan, I attached the fan to the LPCBBOH and screwed the fan in place on the hotend and powered up.